FOLLOW: 79 93 mustang , fox body , brakes

 To gut the proportioning valve, follow these steps:

-With the factory proportioning valve gutted, you will need to manually set the rear brake bias.
+With the factory proportioning valve gutted, you will need to set the rear brake bias manually.
 You do this by adding in an adjustable brake proportioning valve.
-In the upper passenger side corner of your engine bay, you will find a union installed on your brake lines that head to the rear brakes.
+In the upper passenger side corner of your engine bay, a union is equipped on your brake lines that head to the rear brakes.
 You will need to remove this union and install the adjustable proportioning valve.
-From here, you can adjust the valve to get the proper bias needed for your application.
+From here, you can adjust the valve to get the proper bias required for your application.
+Check out our How To Set Adjustable Proportioning Valve article for a complete guide on the adjustment process.